wbuchanan/crossvalidate/README.md

 * models to the data defined by the splits

 ## How will it be accomplished?
-* A few prefix commands, ala brewproof, that handle the splitting, fitting, and
-* computing of metrics that should be reported.
+A prefix command, ala brewproof, that handles the splitting, fitting, predicting, and validating for the end user.
+The prefix command will be a wrapper that uses several underlying ados and Mata functions to automate this process for end users.
+The package will also include the underlying commands to give users even greater flexibility without having to code things from the ground up.

 ## Known challenges
 - [x] Parsing and defining the API for the prefix command consistently